Enhancing Conformal Prediction via Class Similarity: Introduction

 Conformal Prediction (CP) \citep{vovk1999machine,vovk2005algorithmic} has emerged as a powerful statistical framework for high-stakes classification applications, such as medical diagnoses \citep{lambert2024trustworthy} and autonomous vehicle decision-making \citep{lindemann2024formal}.
 Rather than predicting a single label, the CP framework outputs a set of candidate labels with a formal guarantee of marginal coverage: under exchangeability of the calibration and test samples, the prediction set will include the correct label with a user-specified probability.
 This property makes CP particularly valuable in safety-critical domains, where missing the correct label can have severe consequences.
 A key metric for comparing different CP methods is the average size of their prediction sets, commonly referred to in the literature as \emph{efficiency} \citep{sadinle2019least,angelopoulos2020uncertainty,huang2024conformal,dabah2025temperature}.

+\tomt{ In many practical scenarios, classes can be grouped into semantic categories (``superclasses''), e.g., based on shared downstream actions or more interpretable coarse labels.
+In settings where such semantic groupings align with decision-making, users can benefit from prediction sets that are not only small but also semantically aligned.
+For instance, in disease recognition, a prediction set consisting of conditions that require similar treatment can help clarify appropriate next steps.
+Similarly, in species classification, confusing two species within the same family (e.g., sparrow species) is often less consequential for a typical user than confusing species from different families (e.g., sparrow versus hawk).
+Accordingly, exploiting such class-level structure, while preserving standard conformal coverage guarantees and without degrading efficiency, can be beneficial.}

-In many practical scenarios, classes can be grouped into semantic categories, and users can benefit from prediction sets that are not only small on average but also contain semantically similar classes.
-For example, consider a medical imaging application where a classifier needs to recognize diseases.
-A classifier that mostly outputs prediction sets with diseases that require similar treatment, is expected to be more practically useful than one that does not, given that both have the same coverage rate and efficiency.
-However, while current CP approaches ensure that the true label is included in the prediction set with the pre-specified probability, they do not account for the semantic coherence of labels within the prediction set.
+However, while current CP approaches ensure that the true label is included in the prediction set with the pre-specified probability, they \tomt{typically} do not account for the semantic coherence of labels within the prediction set, \tomt{and recent works that incorporate label structure \cite{goren2024hierarchical,zhang2024conformal, hengst2025hierarchical} lead to prediction sets that contain substantially more classes than baseline methods.}

 This paper addresses this gap and extends beyond it, ultimately offering a general tool for improving the efficiency of any CP method on any dataset.
-First, assuming a known partition of classes into groups, we propose augmenting the CP score function with a binary regularization term that penalizes predictions with ``out-of-group'' errors.
+First, assuming a known partition of classes into groups, we propose augmenting the CP score function with a regularization term that penalizes predictions with ``out-of-group'' errors.
 We provide a theoretical analysis of this strategy and prove that it reduces the expected number of unique groups appearing in a prediction set.
 Interestingly, our theory also reveals a surprising property: for common class partitions, applying this penalty can simultaneously decrease the average prediction set size, regardless of the underlying CP score function.
 Our analysis further identifies the class similarity factors behind this improvement.